Pro Football Reference Blog

 1193.4

 When the team selected James Wilder from Mizzou in the second round of the 1981 NFL Draft, they got themselves a “keeper.”
 Wilder ran wild through the opposition, playing nine seasons with the club, and even led the NFL in rushing attempts in 1984.
-As a Buc, James ground out 5,957 yards and scored 37 TDs while catching another 3492 yards from passes received and tallied another nine touchdown dances from the Ariel assaults.
+As the franchise’s all-time leading rusher, James grounded out 5,957 yards and scored 37 TDs while collecting another 3,492 yards from passes received with another nine touchdown dances from aerial assaults.

 Warrick Dunn